Losant/losant-docs/docs/dashboards/device-list.md

 # Device List

-The Device List block displays a list of devices for a given application.
+The Device List Block displays a list of devices for a given application.
 The list includes the device's name, current connection status and number of defined attributes.

 ![Device List](/images/dashboards/devices-example.png "Device List")